 Xeljanz is approved for use by patients not helped by methotrexate, the usual first treatment for RA.
 It's a "...

 Generic Name: gold sodium thiomalate (Pronunciation: gold SOE dee um thye OH ma late)

 - What are the possible side effects of gold sodium thiomalate (Myochrysine)?

 - What is the most important information I should know about gold sodium thiomalate (Myochrysine)?

-- What should I discuss with my healthcare provider before taking gold sodium thiomalate (Myochrysine)?
+- What should I discuss with my healthcare provider before using gold sodium thiomalate (Myochrysine)?

-- How should I take gold sodium thiomalate (Myochrysine)?
+- How is gold sodium thiomalate given (Myochrysine)?

 - What happens if I miss a dose (Myochrysine)?

 - What should I avoid while using gold sodium thiomalate (Myochrysine)?

 - What other drugs will affect gold sodium thiomalate (Myochrysine)?

 What is gold sodium thiomalate (Myochrysine)?

 Gold sodium thiomalate is a form of gold that affects the process of inflammation in the body.